yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - Share a piece of positive feedback you received this week.
 - Share a song that lifted your mood.

+### Finally Friday
+- What was your favorite part about this past week?
+- What’s one thing you wish you had done differently?
+- What are you most looking forward to this weekend?

 ## <a name="saturdays">Saturdays</a>
 I find that Saturdays are quieter but can lead to more in-depth discussions.